fengxia41103/myblog/content/thoughts/nursing.md

 Facility is nearly identical to its independent care section except an added nurse frontdesk on each floor.
 However the woman doctor disappaered during my short visit and the desk was unattended.
-Even though there is medical cabinet in the back room, but I felt the room was strangely uncluttered so I suspect the room doesn't have much supply, therefore the service it can provide will also be limited.
+Even though there is medical cabinet in the back room, I felt the room was strangely uncluttered so I suspect the room doesn't have much supply, therefore the service it can provide will also be limited.